Anjali300403/Furpal-Bootstrap/README.md

 # Furpal-Bootstrap
-This project is based on one of the courses that I am currently studying web development from.
-I am only trying to understand the usage of bootstrap components and how I can customize them according to my preference
+This project is a learning-based project based on an online course assignment.
+I am only trying to understand the usage of Bootstrap components and how I can customize them according to my project requirements.
+I've used some readily available bootstrap components: heroes, jumbotron, Pricing and footer to be able to design the frontend for this furpal application which is based on the idea of finding a pet cat from the comfort of your home by swiping left or right.
+I've slightly modified the idea that the course was based on